logiclrd/DQD.RealTimeBackup/README.md

-# DeltaQ.RTB
+# DQD.RealTimeBackup

 ## Introduction

-DeltaQ.RTB is a real-time backup solution for Linux systems using ZFS specifically.
+DQD.RealTimeBackup is a real-time backup solution for Linux systems using ZFS specifically.
 It uses `fanotify` to monitor for changes in the filesystem and ZFS snapshots to improve consistency in its operations, and it stores files in Backblaze B2 cloud storage.
 It was written to provide functionality akin to Backblaze back-up, which is available for Windows and OS X but not for Linux.
 It can be configured to run as a system service using `systemd`.

 ## How To Use

-By default, DeltaQ.RTB reads its configuration from an XML file with the path `/etc/DeltaQ.RTB.xml`.
+By default, DQD.RealTimeBackup reads its configuration from an XML file with the path `/etc/DQD.RealTimeBackup.xml`.
 At a bare minimum, you need to populate this file with credentials for your B2 account and the identifier for a B2 bucket in which files will be stored.
 This bucket should not be shared with anything else.
 A minimal configuration file looks like this:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <OperatingParameters xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">